wcheng95/Mini-CW/README.md

 6 System
 ```

-### Keyer
+## Keyer

 Keyer mode starts on boot.
-Paddle and straight-key input are handled by
-`keyer_service`.
 Keyboard CW characters typed on the Cardputer and M1-M5 message
 memories append into one TX FIFO on line 6.
-TX starts after `txDelay`, or
-immediately with Enter.
+TX starts after `txDelay`, or immediately with Enter.

 The Keyer top row is a fixed 20-character white status line: